LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-2A-GeminiGemChatbot.md

 Gems function using three integrated layers:

 1. **The Core Engine (Gemini LLM):** This is the foundation of the Gem's intelligence, trained on massive amounts of data.
-Without a Gem, you would have to type out long, detailed instructions for every query.
+Without a Gem, you would have to type out longer, more detailed instructions for every query.
-2. **The Personalization Layer (The Super-Prompt):** This is the critical element.
-The instructions you write when creating a Gem (defining its Persona, Tone, and Task) are saved as a "Super-Prompt" and automatically injected into every conversation, forcing Gemini to behave consistently as your specialist AI.
+2. **The Personalization Layer (The Gem Instrucitons):** This is the critical element.
+The instructions you write when creating a Gem (defining its Persona, Tone, and Task) are saved as a "Super-Prompt" (aka Gem instructions) and automatically injected into every conversation, forcing Gemini to behave consistently.
 3. **The Knowledge Layer (Retrieval-Augmented Generation - RAG):** This layer integrates your custom files without making Gemini memorize them.
 When you ask a question, the system searches its index of your files, retrieves only the most relevant snippets, and uses that current, specific text to "ground" the AI's response.
 This ensures the output is factual based on your data.
 Furthermore, linking to Google Docs/Sheets allows the Gem’s knowledge to update *live* whenever the source document changes.

 In essence, a Gem is a highly effective way to package complex instructions and custom data, creating a hyper-specialized version of the powerful Gemini AI engine instantly available for your specific needs.